 Also, try the name of the person + their zip code.

 The search will often turn up people finder sites, some paid and some free, with links to your “skip.”
 Don’t be surprised if you find a link to an obituary with your subject (see more on that later).

 Social Media (free)

-You can also try a Google search, using the name of the person + “Facebook” + the city of the person (replace Facebook, with Twitter, or LinkedIn, etc.).
+You can also try a Google search, using the name of the person + “Facebook” + the person's city (replace Facebook with Twitter, or LinkedIn, etc.).